 If you are like me, you will price shop around to find the best value for a plastic file container that works for you.
 Here are several that I would have considered buying.

-- Banker’s Box from Walmart-I like the idea of a clear bin, however items may fade easier.
+- BANKER’S BOX – I like the idea of a clear bin; however, items may fade more quickly.

-- Sterilite 18.5″ x 14″ Plastic File Box Clear/Black from Target-This is a great clear option as well, but it does not have a handle.
+- STERILITE 18.5″ x 14″ CLEAR PLASTIC BOX – This is an excellent clear option, but it does not have a handle.
+Compare prices at Target.

-- File Cabinet Box-this is the exact one that we used.
+- STERILITE BLACK BOX (Walmart) – This is the box that we used.

 How To Hand Draw Name Easily